-- A brief guide to studying the module; - A reading list including details of both required and optional reading and links to selected papers; - A list of useful websites; - Access to the LSHTM Virtual Learning Environment (VLE) Moodle, where students can access a range of materials, including some of the materials listed above; participate in module-specific discussion forums and Collaborate sessions and access the LSHTM online library resources; - Selected readings from the textbook Environmental Epidemiology edited by Paul Wilkinson.
+- A brief guide to studying the module; - A reading list including details of both required and optional reading and links to selected papers; - A list of useful websites; - Access to the LSHTM Virtual Learning Environment (VLE) Moodle, where students can access a range of materials, including some of the materials listed above; participate in module-specific discussion forums and online webinar discussion sessions and access the LSHTM online library resources; - Selected readings from the reference book Environmental Epidemiology edited by Paul Wilkinson.

-Please note the textbook will be made available in e-format or hard copy to students.
+Please note the reference book will be made available in e-format or hard copy to students.
 All other materials may be accessed via the LSHTM VLE - Moodle.